Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Applications of KGPLMs

-The named entity recognition (NER) task aims to identify entities with specific meanings from text sequences, such as names of persons, places and organizations.
-NER has been widely studied, and recent work has achieved impressive results by modeling NER as an end-to-end task using deep neural networks.
+\textbf{Named Entity Recognition.} Named entity recognition (NER) aims to identify entities with specific meanings from text, such as names of persons, places, and organizations.
 PLMs have successfully improved state-of-the-art word representations and demonstrated effectiveness on the NER task by modeling context information \cite{giorgi2019end}.
-However, these models are trained to predict correlations between tokens, ignoring the underlying meanings behind them and complete semantics of entities that consist of multiple tokens \cite{KeBioLM}.
+However, these models are trained to predict correlations between tokens, ignoring the underlying meanings behind them and the complete semantics of entities that consist of multiple tokens \cite{KeBioLM}.
 Previous work has already regarded NER as a knowledge intensive task and improved PLMs' NER performance by incorporating external knowledge into PLMs \cite{seyler-etal-2018-study}.
 Therefore, researchers have developed KGPLMs for NER, which can leverage additional information beyond the training corpus for better performance, especially in domain-specific tasks where the training samples are often insufficient.
 For example, He \textit{et al.} \cite{KAWR} incorporated prior knowledge of entities from an external knowledge base into word representations and introduced a KG augmented word representation framework for NER.
-Some other KGPLMs like K-BERT \cite{K-BERT} and ERNIE \cite{ERNIE} also conduct experiments on diverse NER datasets and demonstrate their superiority over traditional PLMs.
+Some other KGPLMs like K-BERT \cite{K-BERT} and ERNIE \cite{ERNIE} also demonstrate their superiority on diverse NER datasets.